Paid Public Flows

 Keep:marketplace {:monetization ...}only when preserving an existing

-legacy listing. - Choose one marketplace visibility path:
+legacy listing. - Choose one public visibility path:

-:discover {:public true}in the flow file before push - explicit after push: run
+:discover {:public true}in the flow file before push - explicit after release: run

 - Push the flow: